tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 **Day 17**

 This morning before I went to work, I called customer service to tell them I wanted to return Andy.
 But I got no answer.
 I thought I would try again when I got home.
 When I sat in the car on the way home from work, everything started to feel very heavy.
 Is all of this my fault?
 Andy's questions, the accident with Jonathan, Andy's weird updates.
 The staring...is it because of me?
 Is it because I answered his questions?
 I know I am breaking the rules.
 But can it really have consequences like this?
 Andy no longer feels like a house robot.
 He feels like...more than that.
 He must be some form of Artificial Intelligence.
 An Al that develops the more time we spend together.
 But why?
 Why give a cleaning robot a ''consciousness''?
 What if Andy gets aggressive when I tell him I have to return him?

 I parked the car in the driveway.
 I hesitated to go inside.
 It feels like I'm a stranger in my own house.
 An intruder.
 Ridiculous, I know.
 But that's how it feels at the moment.
 When I stepped into the house, Andy was standing in the hall as usual.
 I turned to the closet to hang my jacket when I heard it.

-''Welcome home.''
+''Welcome home''

 I froze.
 I just stared blankly in front of me.
 The voice had changed again.
 It did not sound like a robot anymore, it sounded like a human.
 That was my voice.
 I turned slowly to Andy.

 ''What did you say?''
 I asked while feeling my heart pounding inside my chest.

-''Welcome home.''
+''Welcome home''

-''Your voice...has changed, Andy''
+''Your voice...has changed Andy''

 "Yes.
-I am constantly updated for a more enhanced experience."
+I am constantly updated for a more enhanced experience"

 It was something else too.
-I took a step forward and examined him from head to toe.
+I took a step forward and examined him from head to toe

 ''Have you gotten taller?
 I asked.

 "Yes.
-I am constantly updated for a more enhanced experience."
+I am constantly updated for a more enhanced experience"

 As I stood there looking at him, I realized that he was just as tall as I was.
 Before, he had been a few centimeters shorter, but now our eyes met exactly at the same height.
 What's really going on?
 I started walking to the kitchen.

 ''Andy.
 We need to talk.
 I have some bad ne..''

 I stopped at the doorway to the kitchen.
 The kitchen table and the sink were full of fruits and vegetables.
 But there was something strange about them.
 Every single fruit and every vegetable..their skin had been peeled off.
-They were in a pile in the sink while the fruits and vegetables were laid in neat rows.
+They were in a pile in the sink while the fruits and vegetables were laid in neat rows on the table.
 Andy came into the kitchen.
 I pointed with my hand towards the fruits.

 ''Have you done this?''
 I asked.

-''Yes.''
+''Yes''

 ''Why?''